dseckin/RWatcher/README.md

 # RWatcher
-Watch given program and restarts if it broken
+Watch the given program and restart if it is broken